Eutropius (c.320-c.390?): Roman historian, author of a very popular Short History of the Roman Empire.

 Not long afterwards Magnentius was overthrown in a battle at Mursa, and nearly taken prisoner.
 Vast forces of the Roman Empire were cut off in that struggle, sufficient for any foreign wars, and for procuring many triumphs, and a lasting peace.

-Soon after, Gallus, his uncle's son, was appointed by Constantius as caesar over the east; and Magnentius, being defeated in several battles, put an end to his life at Lyons, in the third year and seventh month of his reign, as did also his brother at Sens, whom he had sent as caesar to defend Gaul.
+Soon after, Gallus, his uncle's son, was appointed by Constantius as caesar over the east; and Magnentius, being defeated in several battles, put an end to his life at Lyon, in the third year and seventh month of his reign, as did also his brother at Sens, whom he had sent as caesar to defend Gaul.

 About this time the caesar Gallus, after committing many tyrannical acts, was put to death by Constantius.
 Gallus was a man naturally cruel, and too much inclined to tyranny, if he could but have reigned in his own right Silvanus also, who attempted an insurrection in Gaul, was cut off before the end of thirty days; and Constantius then remained sole ruler and emperor over the Roman dominions.